Want to learn the basics of creating a financial forecast model? If so, you’ve come to the right place.

 “With financial forecasting, you can prepare for anything, any crazy scenario that comes to your mind.
 You push some buttons in an Excel file and see what happens when the disaster comes.” – Ilya Osver.

-What should be in your financial forecasting ‘survival kit’?
+What should be in your financial forecast model ‘survival kit’?

 To create a financial forecasting plan, you need a balance sheet, profit/loss statement, and a cash flow statement.
 This is the basics.